Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

 Coverage

 If you plan on changing in it, you want a robe that’s going to keep you covered so you’re not flashing everyone in the parking lot.
-Our tester likes a robe that’s big enough that she can reach under it to take off her suit and goes to at least mid-thigh so she’s fully covered.
+Our tester likes a robe that’s big enough that she can reach under it to take off her suit and goes to at least mid-thigh so she’s fully covered like the Slowtide The Digs Surf Poncho.
 It can often be worth sizing up if the poncho you choose has different sizes and you’re going to use it as a changing robe.
+A surf poncho like the Pendleton x Free People Poncho is best suited for use as a towel rather than for changing.

 Absorbency

-Our tester tends to have my surf poncho double as a towel, so it’s nice if it absorbs water well.
+Our tester tends to have her surf poncho double as a towel, so it’s nice if it absorbs water well.
 Oftentimes, the robes are made out of towel material, which is perfect in her book since she’s guilty of regularly forgetting a towel.
+A surf poncho like the Billabong Hooded Changing Towel is essentially a towel in poncho form.
 However, some of the insulated options on this list make use of microfiber linings, which aren’t quite as good for toweling off.

 Aesthetic

 While it’s certainly not essential for function, we want a surf robe/poncho that looks cool — if there is such a thing.
 Some may prefer solids but our tester is all about fun prints or something that sets it apart.
-Luckily, there are usually plenty of options to choose from for each style of poncho listed below.
+Luckily, there are usually plenty of options to choose from for each style of poncho on our list.
+We awarded the Nomadix Changing Poncho the most stylish surf poncho thanks to its fun prints.

 What Else Matters in Choosing a Surf Poncho?

 For one, pockets.
-Like we said above, we often end up spending a long time in my surf poncho after we’ve surfed.
+As we said above, we often end up spending a long time in my surf poncho after we’ve surfed.
 If we were to hypothetically stop by the grocery store after surfing, it sure would be nice to have somewhere to stash our car keys, wallet, and phone.
+It can also be nice to have a hood if it’s chilly out and to help dry off your hair.

 Bulk/packability should be another consideration if you’re planning on taking your poncho for a surf trip.
-Usually not a problem with the more towel-like ponchos (though the plush luxury of Slowtide’s The Digs would be tough to pack), but the larger insulated options could be difficult to fit in a suitcase.
-Some, like Voited’s Outdoor poncho pack down into their own pocket for portability.
+Usually not a problem with the more towel-like ponchos (though the plush luxury of Slowtide The Digs Surf Poncho would be tough to pack), but the larger insulated options could be difficult to fit in a suitcase.
+Some, like the Voited Outdoor Surf Poncho pack down into their own pocket for portability.

 Return to Comparison Table | Return to Top Picks